Adamm00/IPSet_ASUS/README.md

 Country blocking uses aggregated IPv4 allocation data.
 Applying a new country selection replaces the previous selection rather than appending to it.

+Domain commands validate the hostname and resolve its complete IPv4 answer set before changing the firewall.
+A failed lookup or update leaves the existing IPSet unchanged.

 ### Malware Lists

 A Skynet filter list contains one HTTP or HTTPS threat-feed URL per line.
-Skynet downloads the filter list, refreshes required whitelists, downloads the listed feeds, validates their IPv4 entries, removes private and reserved ranges, and rebuilds the malware portion of the blacklist.
+Skynet downloads the filter list, refreshes required whitelists, conditionally refreshes the listed feeds, validates their IPv4 entries, removes private and reserved ranges, and rebuilds the malware portion of the blacklist.
+Unchanged feeds are not downloaded again, while a failed or invalid refresh retains the last valid cached copy.

 - `firewall banmalware` - Refresh the malware blacklist using the configured filter list.
 - `firewall banmalware https://example.com/filter.list` - Save the supplied filter-list URL as the primary source and refresh the malware blacklist.
 - `firewall banmalware reset` - Restore the default Skynet filter-list URL and refresh the malware blacklist.
-- `firewall banmalware exclude "list1.ipset|list2.ipset"` - Exclude filter-list URLs matching the supplied regular expression, then refresh the malware blacklist.
+- `firewall banmalware exclude list1.ipset list2.ipset` - Exclude filter-list URLs with the supplied filenames, then refresh the malware blacklist.
-- `firewall banmalware exclude reset` - Clear the exclusion pattern and refresh the malware blacklist.
+- `firewall banmalware exclude reset` - Clear the excluded filenames and refresh the malware blacklist.

 Fast Switch stores a second filter-list URL so the active malware source can be changed without replacing the primary URL: